cudoventures/cudos-docs/docs/node/prerequisites/build-docker.md

 id: build-docker
 ---

-This guide explains how to set up your environment in preparation for running Cudos nodes using [Docker](https://docs.docker.com/engine/install/).
+This guide explains how to set up your environment in preparation for running CUDOS nodes using [Docker](https://docs.docker.com/engine/install/).

-The `cudos-builders` project contains a set of building scripts for the Cudos Network.
+The `cudos-builders` project contains a set of building scripts for the CUDOS Network.
 It depends on the `cudos-node` and `cudos-gravity-bridge` projects.

-The `cudos-node` project is the blockchain binary whilst the `cudos-gravity-bridge` allows the transfer of ERC-20 assets between Ethereum and Cudos.
+The `cudos-node` project is the blockchain binary whilst the `cudos-gravity-bridge` allows the transfer of ERC-20 assets between Ethereum and CUDOS.

 ## 00 Prerequisites